flutter/website/src/content/ui/interactivity/focus.md

 }
 ```

-### FocusTraversalPolicy

-The `FocusTraversalPolicy` is the object that determines which widget is next,
+### Set a focus traversal policy

-given a request and the current focus node.
-The requests (member functions) are
+When given a request and the current focus node,
+the `FocusTraversalPolicy` object determines the next widget.
+The requests (member functions) can include `findFirstFocus`,
-things like `findFirstFocus`, `findLastFocus`, `next`, `previous`, and
+`findLastFocus`, `next`, `previous`, and `inDirection`.
-`inDirection`.

-`FocusTraversalPolicy` is the abstract base class for concrete policies, like
+`FocusTraversalPolicy` abstracts concrete policies like
 `ReadingOrderTraversalPolicy`, `OrderedTraversalPolicy` and the
 [`DirectionalFocusTraversalPolicyMixin`][] classes.

-In order to use a `FocusTraversalPolicy`, you give one to a
+To use a `FocusTraversalPolicy`, give one to a `FocusTraversalGroup`,
-`FocusTraversalGroup`, which determines the widget subtree in which the policy
+It determines the widget subtree in which the policy will be effective.
-will be effective.
-The member functions of the class are rarely called directly:
+Avoid calling the member functions of the class directly.
-they are meant to be used by the focus system.
+The focus system should use these functions.

-## The focus manager
+## Manage focus

 The [`FocusManager`][] maintains the current primary focus for the system.
-It
-only has a few pieces of API that are useful to users of the focus system.
-One
-is the `FocusManager.instance.primaryFocus` property, which contains the
+Users of the focus system might only use three properties of this API.

+**`FocusManager.instance.primaryFocus` property**
+: This contains the current focus node with focus.
-currently focused focus node and is also accessible from the global
+  It can be accessed from the global `primaryFocus` field.
-`primaryFocus` field.

-Other useful properties are `FocusManager.instance.highlightMode` and
-`FocusManager.instance.highlightStrategy`.
-These are used by widgets that need
-to switch between a "touch" mode and a "traditional" (mouse and keyboard) mode
-for their focus highlights.
-When a user is using touch to navigate, the focus
-highlight is usually hidden, and when they switch to a mouse or keyboard, the
-focus highlight needs to be shown again so they know what is focused.
-The
+**`FocusManager.instance.highlightStrategy` property**
+: Widgets that change between touch and mouse and keyboard input
-`hightlightStrategy` tells the focus manager how to interpret changes in the
+  need this property.
+This property tells `FocusManager` how to
-usage mode of the device: it can either automatically switch between the two
+  interpret changes to app user device input.
+  The `highlightStrategy` property allows one of three values:

+  - `automatic` (default):
-based on the most recent input events, or it can be locked in touch or
+    Switch focus highlighting based on the most recent input events
+  - `alwaysTouch`:
+    Lock to touch focus highlighting
+  - `alwaysTraditional`:
+    Lock to traditional focus highlighting

+**`FocusManager.instance.highlightMode` property**
+: The `highlightStrategy` value determines the `highlightMode` value.

+  - When an app user navigates with touch, Flutter hides the focus highlight.
+  - When the app user switches to a mouse or keyboard,
+    Flutter shows the focus highlight.

-traditional modes.
-The provided widgets in Flutter already know how to use this
+The provided focus widgets in Flutter know how to use these properties.
-information, so you only need it if you're writing your own controls from
+You only need this API if you're writing your own controls.

-scratch.
-You can use `addHighlightModeListener` callback to listen for changes
-in the highlight mode.
+To listen for changes in the highlight mode,
+use `addHighlightModeListener` callback.

 [`Actions`]: {{site.api}}/flutter/widgets/Actions-class.html
 [`Builder`]: {{site.api}}/flutter/widgets/Builder-class.html